 M.M.
-Kagan is a comedy writer for TV, theatre, web, and radio known for writing smart, quick-witted stories that push back against societal norms.
+Kagan is a comedy writer who creates quick-witted and smart ensemble stories that push back against societal norms.

 When not writing, Kagan enjoys community supported agriculture, bike riding, and casually stalking cute dogs on the sidewalk.
-Having worn many hats over the years, Kagan now works as a freelance writer and a teaching artist for film and media literacy, where she once edited 120 bird documentaries made by second graders.
+A wearer of many hats over the years, Kagan now works as a freelance writer and a teaching artist for film and media literacy, where she once edited 120 bird documentaries made by second graders.
 Kagan speaks French, Hebrew, American Sign Language, and Zulu (really) and knows a lot about bears (not really).
-NYU-Tisch, BFA in Dramatic Writing and Africana Studies.